tldr-pages/tldr/pages/linux/pidof.md

 > Gets the ID of a process using its name.

-- List all process ids with given name:
+- List all process IDs with given name:

 `pidof {{bash}}`

-- List a single process id with given name:
+- List a single process ID with given name:

 `pidof -s {{bash}}`

-- List process ids including scripts with given name:
+- List process IDs including scripts with given name:

 `pidof -x {{script.py}}`